-Charles Hall Youth and Family Services acknowledges youths’ assets and past successes, even partial attempts.
+Charles Hall Youth and Family Services acknowledges children and youths’ assets and past successes, even partial attempts.
 We support discipline rather than punishment.
-Our goal is to catch adolescents and teenagers doing good things, focusing on what’s “right” about the individual child.
+Our goal is to catch children and youth doing good things, focusing on what’s “right” about the individual child.
 With youth and their families, we emphasize solutions and ways to thwart poor choices, celebrating the positive and identifying strengths and capabilities of each youth, as well as their family and potential community support system.

-Our programming strives to be relational, knowledge-based, experiential and outcomes-oriented.
-Our team focuses on identifying and doing more of what we know works with youth and families and results in more positive and promising outcomes.
-Consistency, predictability, and secure connection are goals for our work, as we endeavor to ensure a greater sense of normalcy for youth placed in our care.
+Our philosophy and programming strive to be relational, knowledge-based, experiential and outcomes-oriented.
+Our team focuses on identifying and doing more of what we know works with children and families and results in more positive and promising outcomes.
+Consistency, predictability, and secure connection are goals for our work.

 Our specific program models include: